ihavalyova/DiAtomic/README.md

   - single non-interacting electronic state
   - system of arbitrary number of coupled electronic states

-- compute the transition frequencies and line intensities when either PECs or term values are available
+- compute the transition frequencies when either PECs or term values are available
 - fit of the computed energy levels to the experimental data

 **To install**: call Python pip from the command line: